HestHub/nix-config/blog.md

 So im basing my decision on which to use on three quesitons:

-  1. Just need the sofware available? - systemPackages
+  1. Just need the sofware available? - `systemPackages`
-  2. Need som extra configuraiton? - programs
+  2. Need som extra configuraiton? - `programs`
-  3. Will it run in the background? - services
+  3. Will it run in the background? - `services`

 But of course availablitity will also factor in, there are alot more packages compared to programs in the nix package manager, so sometimes the hand is forced.

-Thats if for installation, lets move on and add some apps.
+Thats it for installation, lets start using the sytem.

 ## configuration